Tips for falling asleep

 What helps to fall asleep?
 Home remedies and herbs

-If night falls, but your sleep doesn't want to come, you can also fall back on tried and tested tips for falling asleep and remedies from the medicine cabinet.
+If night falls but you don't want to go to sleep, you can also fall back on tried and tested tips for falling asleep and remedies from your medicine cabinet.

-A classic among sleeping pills is valerian.
+Valerian is a classic sleeping pill.
 People have relied on the calming effect of this plant for centuries.
 Whether as a tea, drops or in capsule form, valerian has a proven relaxing and sleep-promoting effect.

 Tips for falling asleep: breathing exercise as a valuable helper